vuppalaravikanth/DevOps/index.md

-This Repository is for Linux Commands by Ravi
+This Repository is for DevOps Concepts by Ravi